-Paleo waffles with dark chocolate chunks and pecans topped with almond butter, coconut butter, and more pecans and chocolate.
+Paleo Chocolate Chip Waffles with pecans topped with almond butter, coconut butter, and more pecans and chocolate.
 This easy recipe may appear to be decadent, but it is indeed healthful!

 I have a question for you…are you sitting down?

 When pressed to choose a favorite, do you prefer pancakes or waffles?, how do you respond?

 Loaded question, I know.
 How do we even begin to approach the subject?